Completed projects

 • Timeline: 2020 - 2022

-Project partner(s): NSW Rural Fire Service; 360 Entertainment, Triple Zero Australia Working Group
+Project partners: NSW Rural Fire Service; 360 Entertainment, Triple Zero Australia Working Group

 Funding: NSW Rural Fire Service

 Project summary: To help ensure that children in NSW have the opportunity to learn about Triple Zero from a young age, the New South Wales Rural Fire Service (NSW RFS) teamed up with 360 Entertainment and Leadrrr to produce the Triple Zero Classroom Challenge.
 The Triple Zero Classroom Challenge is a comprehensive educational resource that provides children with the essential knowledge and skills they need to become competent, confident and responsible users of the Triple Zero emergency service number.
 For this project, Leadrrr provided technical guidance on the objectives, structure and content of the resource; developed training materials for RFS members; and designed teacher-delivered lessons to support and consolidate student learning in the classroom.
 The program was launched by the Minister for Emergency Services and Resilience, Steph Cooke in August 2022 at Wentworth Primary School.
-You can learn more about the Triple Zero Classroom Challange here and here.